Beverley (UK Parliament constituency): History

-The Parliamentary Borough
+The parliamentary borough

 Beverley was first represented in the Model Parliament of 1295, but after 1306 it did not elect members again until 1563.
 Thereafter it maintained two members until being disfranchised in 1870.
 The borough consisted of the three parishes of the town of Beverley, and by 1831 had a population of 7,432 and 1,928 houses.
 The right of election was vested not in the population as a whole, but in the freemen of the borough, whether resident or not; at the contested election of 1826, 2,276 votes were cast.

-The borough was large enough to retain two members under the compromise of the Reform Act of 1832 when its boundaries were slightly extended to include some outlying fringes, increasing the population by roughly 800.
-The first of three progressive Acts, by the third Act in 1885 were such boroughs more equally thus fairly apportioned.
+The borough was large enough to retain two members under the compromise of the Great Reform Act 1832 when its boundaries were slightly extended to include some outlying fringes, increasing the population by roughly 800.
+The first of three progressive acts, by the Redistribution of Seats Act 1885 were such boroughs more equally thus fairly apportioned.

 For much of the borough's history, elections in Beverley were notorious for their corruption.
-In 1727, one of the victorious candidates was unseated on petition, his agents were imprisoned and Parliament passed a new Bribery Act as a result.
+In 1727, one of the victorious candidates was unseated on petition, his agents were imprisoned and Parliament passed the Bribery Act 1729 as a result.
 Between 1857 and 1868 six petitions were lodged against election results, of which three succeeded in voiding the election and unseating one or more of the victors.
-After the 1868 election, the writ for the borough was suspended and a Royal Commission appointed to inquire into the conduct of elections in Beverley; when it reported that it had found proof of extensive bribery, an Act of Parliament was passed permanently depriving Beverley of the right to return Members of Parliament, abolishing the constituency and incorporating it within the East Riding constituency.
+After the 1868 election, the writ for the borough was suspended and a royal commission appointed to inquire into the conduct of elections in Beverley; when it reported that it had found proof of extensive bribery, an act of Parliament was passed permanently depriving Beverley of the right to return Members of Parliament, abolishing the constituency and incorporating it within the East Riding constituency.

 The novelist Anthony Trollope was one of the defeated candidates in the final corrupt election for which Beverley was disfranchised.
 He drew on his experience directly for his description of the Percycross election in his novel Ralph the Heir, and also told the story in his Autobiography.
 He found that corruption was taken for granted and that the price of a vote was between 15 shillings and £1.
 His unsuccessful campaign cost him £400.
 Sir Henry Edwards and Edmund Hegan Kennard were those candidates deemed elected Members of Parliament in this final contest for the constituency.

 1950 to 1955

 The Beverley constituency which existed from 1950 to 1955 was a predominantly rural one.
-Under the boundary revisions introduced by the Representation of the People Act 1948, which came into effect at the 1950 general election, the three existing county constituencies of the East Riding were abolished, and the county was divided into two new constituencies, each named after their biggest towns - Bridlington and Beverley.
+Under the boundary revisions introduced by the Representation of the People Act 1948, which came into effect at the 1950 general election, the three existing county constituencies of the East Riding were abolished, and the county was divided into two new constituencies, each named after their biggest towns – Bridlington and Beverley.
 The new Beverley constituency comprised the western half of the Riding.
 This encompassed parts of all three of the county's previously existing constituencies (Buckrose, Holderness and Howdenshire).

 The Beverley constituency was abolished in further boundary changes implemented at the 1955 general election, being divided between the new Haltemprice and Howden seats.